Reform era in Indonesia: 2019 election

 On 17 April 2019, Indonesia held a general election.
 For the first time, eligible voters chose the president, the vice president, members of the People's Consultative Assembly (MPR), and members of local legislative bodies simultaneously.
 The election was described as "one of the most complicated single-day ballots in global history".
 Jokowi and his vice presidential candidate Ma'ruf Amin won the election against Prabowo and his running mate Sandiaga Uno.
 It was followed by protests and riots in May rejecting the re-election during which at least 8 protesters were killed.
 On 16 August 2019, forty-three Papuan students in Surabaya, East Java were arrested by police following reports that an Indonesian flag was damaged outside the building where they lived, leading to protests in Papua and other parts of Indonesia.
 A series of mass demonstrations led by students took place in major cities of Indonesia in September 2019 to protest against new legislation that reduces the authority of the Corruption Eradication Commission (KPK), as well as several bills.
 The protests subsequently developed into the largest student movement in Indonesia since the 1998 demonstrations that brought down the Suharto regime.
 On 26 August 2019, President Joko Widodo announced that the country's new capital city will be located in East Kalimantan on Borneo island.
 The new capital will replace Jakarta and will be built in parts of Penajam North Paser Regency and Kutai Kartanegara Regency.

 Pandemic

 An ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was first confirmed to have spread to Indonesia on 2 March 2020.
 As of 5 November 2020, the coronavirus has killed more than 14,000 people in Indonesia.
 In late 2020, the pandemic has caused the economy to fall into a recession for the first time in 22 years.
 In October 2020, protests erupted throughout Indonesia after the DPR passed the controversial Omnibus Law on Job Creation.

 Presidency of Prabowo (2024–present)

 2024 election

 In March 2024, Prabowo Subianto won the presidential election, meaning he will become Indonesia's next president with his running mate Gibran Rakabuming Raka, son of outgoing President Joko Widodo, as new vice president.
+On 20 October 2024, Prabowo Subianto was sworn in as Indonesia's eighth president.

+In January 2025, Indonesia formally joined the BRICS group as the first Southeast Asian nation.

+Indonesia has joined the Board of Peace, with President Prabowo expressing hope that this membership will enable Indonesia to help realize a two-state solution.